faisaldarbar/aptxlabs/_posts/2025-02-07-proxmox-ve-zfs-to-ext4.md

 ---

-# Rebuilding My Homelab: Transitioning from ZFS to EXT4 on Proxmox VE

-## Introduction

 I have a Lenovo ThinkStation P3 Tiny that serves as my starter homelab machine.
 It’s compact but decently powered with:

 - **2 NICs** with 5 ports